krumsieklab/MoDentify/README.md

 **!!!
 Broken Cytoscape connection: !!!**

 We are aware that the connection to Cytoscape does not work anymore in the current version of MoDentify.
-We are working on this issue and hope to have a fix soon.
+We are working on this issue and hope to have a fix soon. - Jan Krumsiek, February 5, 2019.

 **Citation:**